AAYUSH-droid/Swadesh/server/README.md

-# Swadesh Assignment v1.0
+# Server

-This is the server of the Assignment.
+This is the server of the Project.
 It is an express server with Typescript and Mongoose.

 ## Features